homage to Keats' "Ode to a Nightingale," this parody will whet your appetite

 Peas, and cranberry sauce, a glass of Sprite!

 O for a baker to bake me chocolate chips.

 To bake me cakes--like Grandma's chocolate cakes,

 That I might make the noise a person makes

 Who on the wings of pure Elysian bliss does ride:

-Ride out of here, to never know again
+here, to never know again

 What thou upon a farm has never known,

 Here, where the famished fight for every bone;